solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ## Summary

-- Oracles are services that provide external data to a blockchain network
+- oracles are services that provide external data to a blockchain network
 - There are many
   [Oracle providers on Solana](https://solana.com/ecosystem/explore?categories=oracle).
 - You can build your own Oracle to create a custom data feed